mappum/blockchain-spv/README.md

 Gets a block in the chain with height `height`.
 The callback is called with `cb(err, block)`.

-Note that this requires the blockchain to be traversed (from the tip or genesis block, whichever is closest), so it runs in `O(N)` time.
+Note that this requires the blockchain to be traversed (from the tip or genesis block, whichever is closest), so it runs in `O(N/2)` time.

 ----
 #### `chain.getBlockAtTime(timestamp, callback)`